pangdaxing23/num2shu/README.md

 | `-r`           | `--radio`       | Like `-s`, but use unambiguous radio numerals.
 (Overrides `z`)   | 两幺两洞三四五六拐八勾

 ### Notes:
-1. These options combine generally, e.g.: if both `-t` and `-f` are passed, traditional financial units will be used.
+1. These options combine generally, e.g.: if both `-t` and `-f` are passed, traditional financial numerals will be used.
 2. To convert negative numbers, prepend with the end-of-options marker `--`, e.g.: `num2shu -t -- -88`

 ## Development